Nastassia, Finding Fulfillment as an English Teacher in PortugalBy Bridge

 Initially, I remember feeling fulfilled embarking on that path and being in a new city; nevertheless, that vision of living abroad was flooding my subconscious, and attaining that dream of traveling and teaching felt like a scattered notion that was slowly drifting away.
 I anxiously began contemplating if my vision was even feasible.
 Instantly, all of the self-doubt and insecurities rushed in: should I leave my comfort zone for the unknown?
 Where would I live or teach?
 Is this indeed worth it?
 That unknown was equally frightening yet thrilling.
 I knew it was now or nevermore.
 Plummeting into the unknown with little savings, and a childhood vision, I closed my eyes and leapt.

 I knew that I needed additional training for teaching English; still, I was entirely lost on how to achieve that.
 At that time, I had to be realistic with my approach.
 I had little savings, the training had to be conducted remotely, and it must be efficient.
 So, I promptly started asking my fellow teachers if they have heard about Bridge TEFL; they all reassured me of their credible reputation.
-With thorough research, the comfort of my former colleagues, and the realistic essentials I needed, I began the TEFL course.
+With thorough research, the comfort of my former colleagues, and the realistic essentials I needed, I began the online TEFL course.
 A couple of months later, I obtained my certificate.

 The beach near Natassia’s apartment in Lisbon.